google-deepmind/thunnini/README.md

 Make sure to check the test summary per test (6 in case of the command above).

-> While developing a specific feature it makes sense to only run the affected
-> tests, and only run the full suite of tests at the end of development.

 ## Citing Thunnini

 Cite Thunnini's main publication as: